-We recommend that you review the Hunter Education Requirements and Course Information (below) before you go to the Course Listings and sign up for a course.
+We recommend that you review the Hunter Education Requirements and Course Information (below) before you go to the Maryland Hunter Education Classes and sign up for a course.
 When registering by phone for a class, remember, you are contacting a volunteer instructor at his or her home and you should be considerate concerning the time of day you call.
 Specific hours to call and not to call may be indicated on the course schedule.

 The goals of Maryland's Hunter Education Programs include the reduction of hunting accidents and violations; promotion of safe, responsible and knowledgeable hunting activities and to continue the traditions of the hunting experience.
 In 1966 Maryland started with a voluntary program of hunter education.
 In 1977, the Maryland legislature made it mandatory for all first time hunters to complete a hunter education course .
 We now have more than 1,100 volunteer instructors teaching over 250 hunter education courses each year.
 Over 8,000 people take the Maryland Hunter Education Course every year.

 It's no accident that hunting is a safe activity.
 That's because today's hunters are better educated than ever before.
 They're going into the field knowing how to hunt safely and responsibly...a knowledge provided by hunter education courses.

 About the Course

 The Maryland Hunter Education Course is a minimum of 10 hours in length.
 Most classes run 12-14 hours.
 Students must attend all sessions of the class to pass.
 Most courses require that youngsters under the age of 14 attend with a participating adult.

 The course includes instruction in: hunter responsibility, firearms and ammunition, firearm handling and safety, marksmanship and shooting fundamentals, principles of wildlife management, bowhunting, muzzleloader hunting, tree stand safety, safety and first aid, water safety, and Maryland legal requirements.